Paul Meecham, President and CEO

 A pianist and violinist, Paul Meecham graduated with a bachelor’s degree in music.
 After a career in music publishing as head of publicity at the London firm of Boosey & Hawkes, he moved into orchestra management in 1988, as head of marketing at the Royal Liverpool Philharmonic Orchestra.

 Mr. Meecham is the immediate past President of the Greater Baltimore Cultural Alliance.
-He sits on the boards of the Maryland Citizens for the Arts and the League of American Orchestras.
+He sits on the board of the League of American Orchestras.